History of the New York City Subway: COVID-19 pandemic and crime concerns

 The spread of the COVID-19 pandemic to the New York City area in March 2020 resulted in mass closures of gathering spaces.
 After the MTA recommended that only essential workers use the New York City Subway, ridership started to decrease.
 Part-time services were temporarily suspended.
 Starting on May 6, 2020, stations were closed overnight for cleaning, in what became the first planned overnight closure in the subway's history.
 The overnight closures were to be suspended once the pandemic was over, and bus service was added.
-In early May 2021, Governor Cuomo announced that the overnight subway closures would end on May 17, 2021, with 24-hour service resuming on that date.
+In early May 2021, Governor Andrew Cuomo announced that the overnight subway closures would end on May 17, 2021, with 24-hour service resuming on that date.

 In February 2021, the New York City Subway removed benches from several stations in an effort to reduce the number of homeless persons sleeping on them, which during the COVID-19 pandemic was considered to be unsanitary.
 This move drew considerable backlash from riders who alleged that the removal of the benches amounts to disenfranchising disabled people and senior citizens, as well as being unfair to homeless populations.
+On September 7, 2022, the mask mandate on public transit was lifted.

 Although ridership decreased by 40 percent from 2019 to 2022, the number of crimes in the system remained roughly the same, prompting riders to express concerns over increased crime.
 There had been six murders in the subway in 2020; the following year, the subway recorded eight murders, the highest annual total in 25 years.
 During the pandemic, the subway system experienced several high-profile incidents, including a January 2022 shoving death of a passenger in Times Square and an April 2022 mass shooting in Brooklyn.
 As of October 2022, crime in the system had increased 40 percent from the previous year; the number of crimes recorded to date was roughly the same as in 2019, when ridership was much higher.
 In response, governor Kathy Hochul and mayor Eric Adams announced a plan to increase police presence within the subway system.